 “When the political status of a minority group changes, so too should its spatial response,” Ghaziani says.
 “It would be naive of us to deny that the condition of life for at least a segment of non-heterosexuals today is considerably better than it was in generations past.
 We’re moving beyond the closet”—and out of former gay enclaves.

-Of course, homophobia has not been eradicated, which the recent massacre in Orlando makes tragically clear; it also reveals the continuing need for places of sanctuary in a world that isn't as safe for LGBT people as it is for straight ones.
+Of course, homophobia has not been eradicated, which the 2016 massacre at the Pulse nightclub in Orlando made tragically clear; it also reveals the continuing need for places of sanctuary in a world that isn't as safe for LGBT people as it is for straight ones.
 (According to the Trevor Project, LGBT youth are four times more likely than their straight peers to attempt suicide.)

 That said, Berman agrees that the Village has definitely become less gay.
 “The neighborhood has become so expensive that only a certain strata of people can afford to move in there,” he says.
 “Other neighborhoods have probably supplanted the Village in terms of LGBT residents.”

 Berman cites Chelsea and Hell’s Kitchen as two places that grew into gayborhoods in their own right; per the Huffington Post, the 2010 Census found that indeed, these areas have the highest population of same-sex couples.
 “But the Village is now an internationally recognized center of a worldwide movement, and its place in that history is not fading,” Berman continues.
 “It’s where LGBT and non-LGBT people can go to see this important place that helped nurture and launch a movement, which has had such an impact.”